jmayank23/ClassActivationMaps-PyTorch/README.md

-# Class Activation Maps_ using PyTorch
+# Class Activation Maps in PyTorch

 This code provides an easy-to-use implementation for generating state-of-the-art Class Activation Maps (CAMs) using the `pytorch-grad-cam` library.
 CAMs are useful visualizations that highlight the regions of an image that contribute most to the prediction of a specific class by a convolutional neural network (CNN).